shortbloke/node-red-contrib-automation-hat/README.md

 ## More Information

-Check out [my blog post](https://www.martinrowan.co.uk/2018/09/node-red-support-for-pimoroni-automation-hat-phat/) for this new Node Package for some background and examples.
+More information and examples of using this node can be found in my blog post [www.martinrowan.co.uk](https://www.martinrowan.co.uk/2018/09/node-red-support-for-pimoroni-automation-hat-phat/).
+Hopefully this will provide some inspiration.

 ### Where to buy

 * [Pimoroni Automation HAT](https://shop.pimoroni.com/products/automation-hat)
 * [Pimoroni Automation pHAT](https://shop.pimoroni.com/products/automation-phat)